-PAUL VIDICH’S sixth novel, Beirut Station, will be published by Pegasus Books in October 2023.
+PAUL VIDICH’S sixth novel, Beirut Station, was published by Pegasus Books in October 2023.
 His previous novel, The Mercenary, was selected by CrimeReads as one of the top 10 espionage novels of 2021.
 His debut novel, An Honorable Man, published by Atria/Emily Bestler Books, an imprint of Simon and Schuster, was selected by Publisher’s Weekly as a Top 10 Mystery and Thriller in 2016.
 It was followed by The Good Assassin, also published by Simon and Schuster.
 His third novel, The Coldest Warrior, was widely praised in England and America, earning strong reviews from The Wall Street Journal and The Financial Times.
 It was shortlisted for the UK’s Staunch Prize and chosen as a Notable Selection of 2020 by CrimeReads.
 His fiction and nonfiction have appeared in The Wall Street Journal, LitHub, CrimeReads, Fugue, The Nation, Narrative Magazine, and elsewhere.
 Junot Diaz selected his story “Jump Shot” as a winner of the 2010 Fugue Short Story Contest and his story “Falling Girl,” was nominated for a 2011 Pushcart Prize and appeared in New Rivers Press’ American Fiction, Volume 12: The Best Unpublished Short Stories by Emerging Writers.
 His story collection was a finalist for the Flannery O’Connor Award for Short Fiction.
 Vidich received his MFA from Rutgers-Newark, and he was a co-founder and editor of Storyville.
 He lives in lower Manhattan.

 Prior to turning to writing, Vidich had a distinguished career in music and media at Time Warner, AOL, and Warner Music Group, where he was Executive Vice President in charge of global digital strategy.
 He was a member of the National Academies committee on The Impact of Copyright Policy on Innovation in the Digital Era and testified in Washington before rate hearings.